Douglas Burrows: War service

 In 1939, Burrows enlisted in the Australian Army and travelled with the first group of enlisted men on the first boat to leave after the beginning of the war.
 He served in North Africa, Greece and eventually in New Guinea on the Kokoda Track.
 As Major Douglas Burrows, he became Deputy Assistant Adjutant General of the Australian 6th Division.
 In that role he was responsible for co-ordinating the ceremony for the signing of surrender documents by Lieutenant General Hatazō Adachi, Commander of the Japanese 18th Army in New Guinea.
 After signing the unconditional surrender, Adachi presented his sword to the General Officer Commanding, 6th Division, Major General Horace Robertson.
 Adachi's aide then surrendered his sword to Burrows and this weapon remains with the Burrows family to this day.
 On 14 February 1946 he was made a Member of the Order of the British Empire in the Military Division for his war service.

 Marriage and family

-On 15 August 1942, whilst on a few days army leave, Burrows married Valma Ashcroft who had modelled for advertisements, the Australian Wool Board and women's magazines including covers for The Australian Women's Weekly.
+On 15 August 1942, while on a few days army leave, Burrows married Valma Ashcroft who had modelled for advertisements, the Australian Wool Board and women's magazines including covers for The Australian Women's Weekly.
 They had three children; Mark Douglas Burrows AO; Peter Irving Burrows AO; and Tina Burrows.
 During their married life, the Burrows were residents of St Ives, New South Wales.

 Children's Hospital

 In 1952, Burrows joined the board of the Royal Alexandra Hospital for Children.
 He served as Treasurer (1959–66) and Vice-President (1966–70) before becoming President and serving in that role for eleven years.
 His wife, Valma, was also appointed to the board in 1973.
-Valma Burrows’ brother-in-law was Dr Sandy Robertson AM a paediatric surgeon at the Children’s Hospital.
+Valma Burrows' brother-in-law was Dr Sandy Robertson AM a paediatric surgeon at the Children's Hospital.